seqweb/seqweb/docs/ecosystem.md

 Finally the `seqweb` repo contains the technical documentation and project collateral, and provides content for the www.seqweb.org website via the _GitHub Pages Subsystem_.

 ### SeqWeb Subsystems

+### Subsystem Notes

+Each subsysten is scoped to a seperate area of concern or particular _domain_ of operation.
+From an internal or implementation perspective, they are best-described using their own domain-specific vocabularies.